4 Best Employee Scheduling Software for Small Businesses

 - Offers unlimited 24/7 customer support

-- Doesn’t offer a free scheduling tier; monthly plans have a minimum spend requirement
+- Free plan only for US users; monthly plans have a minimum spend requirement

 - Issues on third-party integrations